When Weight Loss Miracles Turn into Medical Nightmares

 GLP-1 drugs work by slowing gastric emptying - food stays in your stomach longer.
 For some patients, this slowing became paralysis.
 Gastroparesis left them unable to digest food properly, causing severe pain, vomiting, and malnutrition.

-In 2024, studies revealed another devastating side effect: NAION (non-arteritic anterior ischemic optic neuropathy).
+In July 2024, a landmark JAMA Ophthalmology study revealed another devastating side effect: NAION (non-arteritic anterior ischemic optic neuropathy).
 Patients were going blind, sometimes overnight, with no warning on the label.

-FDA approves for Type 2 diabetes with minimal warnings
+FDA approves semaglutide for Type 2 diabetes management

 Higher-dose version marketed specifically for weight loss